nathanfaucett/buffer/README.md

-filePath
+Buffer
 =======

-file path utils for the browser and node.js
+Buffer for the browser and node.js